shamanec/GADS/README.md

 3. Select the AUT *.ipa file and submit it.
 4. It will be uploaded in the *./apps* folder which is mounted to each container and then you can access this app and install it using Appium.

 **NB** For a way to perform most of these actions without the UI you can refer to the Swagger documentation.

+## Android setup
+### Minicap setup
+1. Setup Android SDK.
+2. Download and setup Android NDK.
+3. Clone https://github.com/shamanec/minicap.git in the main project folder in a 'minicap' folder(default).
+4. Open the 'minicap' folder.
+5. Execute 'git submodule init' and 'git submodule update'.
+6. Execute 'ndk-build'.
+7. Execute 'experimental/gradlew -p experimental assembleDebug'
+8. Execute 'ndk-build NDK_DEBUG=1 1>&2'

+### Register devices in config.json
+1. Add each Android device in the config.json.
+2. For each device provide unique Appium and stream ports.
+3. For each device provide device_name - avoid using special characters and spaces except '_'.
+4. On each device go to 'whatismyviewport.com' and provide the full screen size to 'config.json' in format 'widthxheight'.
+Example: "360x747"

+### Setup the udev rules
+1. Call the endpoint to update udev rules.
+2. New rules will include each Android device from config.json.

+### Kill adb-server
+1. You need to make sure that adb-server is not running before you connect devices.
+2. Run 'adb kill-server'.

+### Connect devices
+1. If you've setup the udev rules and stopped adb server run start connecting the devices.
+2. You should see a container created for each devices.

 WORK IN PROGRESS